deekshas187/CSE-A-FAIML-ASSIGNMENT/Individual Task/Module2/README.md

-# 1. Analyzing a Privacy Policy: WhatsApp
+# Analyzing a Privacy Policy: WhatsApp

+## 1. Introduction

 This analysis explores how WhatsApp’s privacy policy governs user data, what ethical questions it raises, and how its practices align with data governance principles.
 WhatsApp, with over 2 billion users globally, collects, stores, and sometimes shares a variety of data types, making its privacy policy critical for understanding ethical and legal implications.